arnold-anand/Social-Distancing/README.md

 # Social-Distancing
-Social distance application that detects people and measures the distance between them.
+Social distance application that detects people and measures the distance between them using Intel Openvino.
 If this distance is less than a value previously provided by the user, then an alert is triggered.

 ## Pre Requisites
 1. Intel OpenVino